-We are a philanthropic organization of women leaders in the fields of food, fine beverage and hospitality.
-The by-invitation membership, composed of over 2,400 members in 44 chapters in the United States, Canada, the United Kingdom, France and Mexico, is highly diversified and reflects the multifaceted fields of contemporary gastronomy and hospitality.
+We are a philanthropic organization of women leaders in the fields of food, beverage and hospitality.
+Our membership, composed of over 2,300 members in 45 chapters currently in the United States, Canada, the United Kingdom, France and Mexico, is highly diversified and reflects the multifaceted fields of contemporary gastronomy and hospitality.

 Important links from LDEI: